JenyaIvanov/Web-Mobile/CV_Website/readme.md

 # CV Website
-This is a simple CV website created in Bootstrap using HTML5 and CSS3.
+This is a simple CV website created in Bootstrap using HTML5, CSS3 and Javascript.
 It was made for an assignment at college.
 This is my very first fully created website from scratch.